 By looking at serious adverse events that occur in general practice, a list of ‘never events’ could be developed specifically for general practice.
 A review of previous research highlighted the importance that incident reporting plays with regards to patient safety.6

-It also supported the claim that serious adverse events in general practice can be classified as ‘never events’, as they pose an equal risk to patient safety.7 Most of the research into improving patient safety in healthcare has previously focussed predominantly on hospital care6 and research into adverse events in general practice has received significantly less priority.8
+It also supported the claim that serious adverse events in general practice can be classified as ‘never events’, as they pose an equal risk to patient safety.7 Most of the research into improving patient safety in healthcare has previously focused predominantly on hospital care6 and research into adverse events in general practice has received significantly less priority.8

 Medical Protection invited GPs from the north west of England to take part in an online survey in 2016 to give their opinion on whether a specific incident should be included on the final ‘never event’ list for general practice.
 The final list was based on the 103 responses.